Aída Merlano: Escape and recapture

-On 27 January 2020, Merlano was captured in Maracaibo by Special Action Forces of the Venezuelan National Police, along with her romantic partner Yeico Manuel Vargas Silvera.
+On 27 January 2020, Merlano was captured in Maracaibo, Zulia State by Special Action Forces of the Venezuelan National Police, along with her romantic partner Yeico Manuel Vargas Silvera.
 Due to the position of the Colombian government on the presidential crisis in Venezuela, the request for Merlano's extradition was made by the Colombian Ministry of Justice to Juan Guaidó, and not to the government of Nicolás Maduro.
 As the latter was in control of the country's justice system, this left Merlano's fate unclear.